2009 Norwich North by-election: Candidates

 The Labour Party selected Chris Ostrowski, a University of East Anglia graduate, as their candidate on 28 June.

 The Conservative Party had already selected Chloe Smith as their candidate for the general election.

 The Liberal Democrats selected April Pond, a local businesswoman and former Norwich City Councillor, who was a candidate for South West Norfolk in 2005.

 The Green Party's candidate at the last general election, Adrian Holmes, announced that he would not be standing, and Norwich City Councillor Rupert Read, the Green Party's lead candidate for the East of England in the European elections, was selected on 24 June.
 In the European elections the Green Party polled 24.9% across Norwich, more than any other party, while they took 9.6% of the vote in Broadland.

 Glenn Tingle stood for the UK Independence Party.

 Other minor parties included Robert West for the British National Party, who stood as first candidate for the East Midlands Region in the 2009 European Elections, and the Official Monster Raving Loony Party's leader, Howling Laud Hope.

 Three new parties stood candidates for the first time.
 The Libertarian Party selected 18-year-old Thomas Burridge as their first parliamentary candidate.
 NOTA, which stands for "None of the Above", a party set up by former boxer Terry Marsh, announced that Anne Fryatt would stand as their candidate.
 Former ambassador Craig Murray stood as an anti-sleaze candidate for the Put an Honest Man into Parliament party, which was registered with the Electoral Commission on 3 July 2009.

 There were also two independent candidates: Bill Holden, who was a candidate in 2005, and Peter Baggs.

 Ian Gibson announced that he would not be running as an independent candidate.
 On 26 June he hinted to Newsnights Michael Crick that he might run as an independent, but he endorsed the Labour candidate three days later.

 Broadland District Council published the Statement of Persons Nominated and Notice of Poll, which lists candidates' names, addresses, official descriptions, and names of nominators, on 8 July 2009.

-Results
+Result

 Both the UK Independence Party and the Green Party of England and Wales achieved their best results to date in a Parliamentary by-election; UKIP had previously taken a 10.2% share in the 2004 by-election in Hartlepool, and the Greens took 7.4% in the 2008 Haltemprice and Howden by-election.
+For the Greens this would stand until the 2023 Somerton and Frome by-election when Green Candidate Martin Dimery received 10.2% of the vote.